monkjunior/goweb.learn/README.md

 - We abstract the way we process images by using io.Reader.
 It is an interface then you can use it with many ways of implementation like local files, dropbox, and so on.

+- Error clean

+    - Search for all **panic**, make sure they are correct.

+    - Send your panics, bugs, or whatever unexpected events to [sentry](https://sentry.io/welcome/).
+They have a dashboard to help you quickly fix them.